TransLinkForecasting/rtmdoc/docs/appendix.md

 ## Matrix

-Over henduard matrices are used in the RTM simulation.
+Over thousand matrices are used in the RTM simulation.
 Here is a list showing the matrices grouped by the functions

 ![Ensemble Index](img/appendix/Matrix_Index.png)